corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/cpk.md

 ## Configure your Project
 To configure your CPK project:

-1. Add the CPK plugin to your project by adding the following to the top of the `build.gradle` file of your CorDapp Gradle project:
+1. Add the CPK plugin to your project by adding the following to the start of the `build.gradle` file of your CorDapp Gradle project:
    ```
    plugins {
        id 'net.corda.plugins.cordapp-cpk2'